Keep your personal data private with Avast SecureLine VPN for Android

-While the concept is decades old, doxxing is still alive and well — and it can be very dangerous, especially as it becomes more mainstream.
-Once someone’s private information is out there, they can be targeted based on their physical address, job location, phone number, email, or other information.
-Doxxing attacks can range from the somewhat benign, such as fake mail sign-ups or pizza deliveries, to the far more dangerous, like harassing a person’s family or employer, swatting, identity theft, threats or other forms of cyberbullying, or even in-person harassment.
+Doxxing attacks range from the relatively benign, such as fake mail sign-ups or pizza deliveries, to the far more dangerous, like harassing a person’s family or employer, physical harassment, swatting, identity theft, and other forms of cyberbullying.

-Doxxing traditionally started with arguments online and escalated to one person sleuthing out information about an adversary.
-Recently, doxxing has begun to be used as a tool in culture wars, with hackers doxxing those who support opposing ideologies.
-Many celebrities and journalists have been doxxed, too, causing them to suffer from online mobs, death threats, and fears for their safety.
+Traditionally, doxxing started with arguments online, before escalating to one person digging up information about an adversary.
+More recently, doxxing has become a popular tool in the culture wars, with activists doxxing those with opposing viewpoints.
+Many politicians, celebrities, and journalists have been doxxed, causing them to suffer from online mobs and even death threats.

-To dox someone, private information needs to be tracked down.
-And while many people think of the internet as anonymous, it’s important to understand that there are many ways you can be identified online.
+Tracking down private information is a big part of what doxxing someone is.
+And while many people think of the internet as anonymous, it’s very much not.
+There are many ways you can be identified online.

 Your full name